-260 AP Calculus BCGrade 121 CreditPrerequisite: 90 or higher average in Honors Precalculus or 80 or higher average in AP Calculus AB.All students are required to take the AP exam.
+Prerequisite: 90 or higher average in Honors Precalculus or 80 or higher average in AP Calculus AB.
+All students are required to take the AP exam and to pay an additional fee.

 This course follows the guidelines set by the Advanced Placement College Board.
 Calculus BC includes all AP Calculus AB topics plus additional topics such as parametric, polar, and vector functions; derivatives of parametric, polar, and vector functions; applications of integrals; additional techniques of antidifferentiation; solving logistic differential equations; and polynomial approximations and series (Taylor and Maclaurin series).
 Graphing calculators are used extensively in this course.
 Technology will be used regularly to reinforce the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.
 A TI-84 graphing calculator is required.